itye-msft/Autom8s/README.md

 **Helm charts deployer**: let developers install, delete and upgrade helm charts from inside the cluster, using a simple REST API.

-**Ingres rule setter**: expose installed helm charts to the internet, via a single IP.
+**Ingress rule setter**: expose installed helm charts to the internet, via a single IP.

 ### When to use this solution